 A Better Country

 Romans 14:12 So then every one of us shall give account of himself to God.
 13 Let us not therefore judge one another any more: but judge this rather, that no man put a stumblingblock or an occasion to fall in his brother's way.

-Daniel and Nehemiah both worked for the governments they were under captivity to, yet God blessed them and prospered them on behalf of His own people.
-The important factor was that they were faithful to God before they were faithful to the king or the government.
+Daniel and Nehemiah both worked for the governments in which they were held in captivity.
+Both of these governments and cultures were wicked, yet God blessed them and prospered them on behalf of His own people.
+The important factor was that their faithfulness to God was far above their faithfulness to the king or the government under which they served.

+A Better Country